JacopoWolf/PotatoChatProtocol/docs/process/srs.md

 ### 1.2 Document Conventions
 This document is based on the IEEE template for System Requirement Specification (SRS) document.

 ### 1.3 Intended Audience and Reading Suggestions
 * Typical Users, such as developers, who want to use PCP to develop their chat applications.
-* Students who are interested to discover how a simple and volatile chat works.
+* Students who are interested to discover how an extremely simple chat works.
-* Small realities who need a way to talk between rooms withouth yelling and withouth losing control of their messages
+* Small realities who need a way to talk between rooms withouth yelling and withouth losing control of their messages.

 ### 1.4 Project Scope
+PotatoChatProtocol is a an extremely easy, portable and expandable protocol which can be used as base to develop a chat application.

 ### 1.5 References
 PCP's main page:
 [https://jacopowolf.github.io/PotatoChatProtocol](https://jacopowolf.github.io/PotatoChatProtocol) \
 PCP's Github page:
 [https://github.com/JacopoWolf/PotatoChatProtocol](https://github.com/JacopoWolf/PotatoChatProtocol) \
-PCP' Jitpack page:
+PCP's Jitpack page:
 [https://jitpack.io/#JacopoWolf/PotatoChatProtocol](https://jitpack.io/#JacopoWolf/PotatoChatProtocol)

 ## 2 Overall Description

 ### 2.1 Product Perspective
+PCP is a protocol developed in order to have the possibility to implement an easy and portable chat application.

 ### 2.2 Product Functions

-### 2.3 User Classes and Characteristics
+Server side:
+* build a server ready to manage connected clients and exchange messages between them.

-### 2.4 Operating Environment
+### 2.3 Operating Environment
+All operating systems that have a java virtual machine.

-### 2.5 Design and Implementation Constraints
+### 2.4 Design and Implementation Constraints
+This project is developed with Java using NetBeans as IDE.
+The packages are organized according to the protocol versions.

-### 2.6 User Documentation
+### 2.5 User Documentation

-### 2.7 Assumptions and Dependencies
+### 2.6 Assumptions and Dependencies

 ## 3 External Interface Requirements